 All states require children to receive vaccines in order to attend school unless they have a qualifying medical exemption.
 (Some states allow religious and philosophical exemptions, too.)
 These laws often apply to both public and private schools.

 Check with your pediatrician to find out if your child is up-to-date on all of his or her vaccinations.
-The shots are often available through state and local health departments, pharmacies, and mobile vaccine clinics as well.
+The shots are often available through state and local health departments as well as pharmacies.
 Click here to find a clinic near you.

 4. Share your emergency contacts.